 As the trail continued dropping into the valley, it began to follow one of Grider Creek’s tributaries for a short while.
 I crossed one of them, and then stopped for a break a little before 5 on another, still vaguely entertaining the notion of eating dinner and then pushing on to the campground on Grider Creek, about eight downhill miles ahead.
 I was aiming for a campsite next to a dirt road, but saw a clearing just off the trail slightly before, which was clearly closer to the creek, so I stopped there instead.
 It had two tentsites, one closer to the trail, and the other closer to the creek.
 I put my stuff down closer to the creek.

 When I went to get water, I stepped on a rock that was wet, but I thought would still be sufficient t grippy; it was not, and my food slipped off, sending me tumbling backwards into the creek and hitting a rock with my back.

 Between now suddenly being wetter than I had ever been on the trail, and the side of my back in pain, that pretty much ended any plans for hiking further today.
 I was done.
 I moved my stuff back to the site closer to the trail, which I noted was significantly warmer (a good thing now that I was dripping wet), and set up my tent.
 About the only good thing about falling into the creek was that the cold water helped cool me down a bit, and was a welcome reprieve from the day’s heat.

 I was going to cook dinner, but besides being suddenly much more exhausted (mentally as well as physically) and wet, the mosquitoes had found me and were out in force.
 Too tired to put up with bugs, I retreated into my tent, and had a candy dinner instead.

 Even though there was no direct sunlight in the area around my tent, my clothes dried out fairly quickly.
-My shoes were soaked pretty thoroughly, though, and would likely take until tomorrow morning to dry.
+My shoes were soaked pretty thoroughly, though, and will likely take until tomorrow morning to dry.